k8sAustin/k8sAustincom/Sessions-Selection-Guidelines.md

 To maintain our status as a premier hub for the CNCF community, the Program Committee will utilize the following workflow:

+### Governance Note: Conflict of Interest (Recusal)
+**The Recusal Rule:** If a Program Committee member submits a proposal, or if a proposal originates from their direct report or employer, they must **recuse** themselves from scoring that specific session and ask other committee members to do the evaluation to ensure impartiality.

 ### Phase 1: The Workflow
 1. **Initial Triage:** The designated **Program Chair** conducts a first-pass review of all incoming Sessionize submissions, scoring them against the Technical Rubric.
 2. **The Filter:** The Program Chair applies the Decision Matrix (below) to automatically filter out proprietary sales pitches and route high-potential proposals to the Mentorship track.